Goodnight Mister Tom (film): Plot

-In September 1939, as Britain declares war on Nazi Germany, children are evacuated from London to the countryside for safety.
-One of them, William "Willie" Beech, is sent to the rural village of Little Weirwold in Suffolk, where he is placed in the care of Tom Oakley, an elderly widower who has lived in solitude since losing his wife and child to scarlet fever.
-William, a quiet and nervous boy, comes from an abusive home and is initially apprehensive of Tom.
+In September 1939, as Britain declares war on Nazi Germany, children are evacuated from London to the countryside of England for safety.
+One of them, William "Willie" Beech, is sent to the rural village of Little Weirwold in Suffolk, where he is placed in the care of Tom Oakley, an elderly widower who has lived in solitude since losing his wife and five-year-old son to scarlet fever during the First World War more than 20 years earlier.

+William, a quiet and nervous boy, has grown up in poverty and suffered cruel treatment at the hands of his mother.
+He is initially apprehensive of Tom, and is fearful that he will suffer similar treatment at his hands.

 Despite his initial reluctance, Tom grows sympathetic after discovering that William's mother had packed a leather belt for Tom to beat him with.
 He angrily discards the belt in the garden and begins to care for William, providing new clothes, education and a sense of stability.
-Over time, William gains confidence and forms a close bond with Tom, whom he comes to view as a father figure and also befriends Zacharias "Zach" Wrench, who is Jewish.
-Shortly after William's 10th birthday, Tom receives a letter from William's mother, Mrs Beech, that she is ill and requests William's return to London.
+Over time, William gains confidence, forms a close bond with Tom, and makes friends with other villagers, including Zacharias "Zach" Wrench, a Jewish boy of a similar age who has also been evacuated from London.
+Shortly after William's 10th birthday, Tom receives a letter from William's mother, Mrs Beech, claiming that she is ill and requesting William's return to London.

 Back in London, William discovers his mother is not ill but instead has grown increasingly unstable in his absence.
-She presents a newborn baby, Trudy, whom she describes as a "present from Jesus".
-After discovering the belt is missing and that William interacted with girls and a Jewish boy, Mrs Beech punishes him by locking him in a cupboard under the stairs.
+She reveals a baby girl - a "present from Jesus" - who has been born during William's absence.
+After discovering the belt is missing, Mrs Beech sends William to his room for the night.
+The next morning, after discovering that William interacted with girls and a Jewish boy, Mrs Beech punishes him by locking him in a cupboard under the stairs.
 Meanwhile, Tom grows increasingly worried after not receiving any letters from William; he senses that William is in danger after digging up the discarded belt and travels to London with his dog, Sammy.